Substrate-Lab/Decision-Boundary-Geometry-in-Activation-Based-Jailbreak-Detection/README.md

-# Decision-Boundary Geometry in Activation-Based Jailbreak Detection
+# Coordinate Frames Determine the Visibility of Refusal Geometry

 Code and derived results for a study of the *shape*, not just the location, of refusal and compliance representations in instruction-tuned language models.